famura/SimuRLacra/README.md

 ```
 python setup_deps.py pre_commit
 ```
 which will reformat your code before every commit.
-The conformity with Black and isort is check using a GitHub action.
+The conformity with Black and isort is checked using a GitHub action.

 <!--
 ### Docker Container (experimental)